mysweet/cockroachdb_docs_cn/design_cn.md

-Our Raft implementation was developed together with CoreOS, but adds an extra layer of optimization to account for the fact that a single Node may have millions of consensus groups (one for each Range).
-Areas of optimization are chiefly coalesced heartbeats (so that the number of nodes dictates the number of heartbeats as opposed to the much larger number of ranges) and batch processing of requests.
+Our Raft implementation was developed together with CoreOS, but adds an extra layer of optimization to account for the fact that a single Node may have millions of consensus groups (one for each 域).
+Areas of optimization are chiefly coalesced heartbeats (so that the number of nodes dictates the number of heartbeats as opposed to the much larger number of 域s) and batch processing of requests.
-Future optimizations may include two-phase elections and quiescent ranges (i.e. stopping traffic completely for inactive ranges).
+Future optimizations may include two-phase elections and quiescent 域s (i.e. stopping traffic completely for inactive 域s).

-# Range Leases
+# 域租约

-As outlined in the Raft section, the replicas of a Range are organized as a Raft group and execute commands from their shared commit log.
+As outlined in the Raft section, the replicas of a 域 are organized as a Raft group and execute commands from their shared commit log.
 Going through Raft is an expensive operation though, and there are tasks which should only be carried out by a single replica at a time (as opposed to all of them).
 In particular, it is desirable to serve authoritative reads from a single Replica (ideally from more than one, but that is far more difficult).

-For these reasons, Cockroach introduces the concept of **Range Leases**:
+For these reasons, Cockroach introduces the concept of **域租约**:
 This is a lease held for a slice of (database, i.e. hybrid logical) time.
-A replica establishes itself as owning the lease on a range by committing a special lease acquisition log entry through raft.
+A replica establishes itself as owning the lease on a 域 by committing a special lease acquisition log entry through raft.
 The log entry contains the replica node's epoch from the node liveness table--a system table containing an epoch and an expiration time for each node.
 A node is